 Working with high-resolution spatial transcriptomics platforms like Visium HD involves quite a few moving parts: segmenting cells, finding spatial domains, and annotating cell types.
 This tutorial walks through the full pipeline in Python, covering:

-We use the publicly available Human Colorectal Cancer (CRC) FFPE dataset from 10x Genomics and reproduce the main findings from their Loupe Browser tutorial, but entirely in Python and at single-cell resolution via cell segmentation.
+We use the publicly available Human Colorectal Cancer (CRC) FFPE dataset from 10x Genomics and reproduce the main findings from their Loupe Browser tutorial, but entirely in Python (v3.11) and at single-cell resolution via cell segmentation.
+Check the supporting github repo here for the full script, dependencies (requirements.txt) and structure necessary to follow this tutorial.

 To really understand what’s going on in a tissue, we need to know not just which genes a cell expresses, but also where that cell is relative to its neighbors.
 Spatial transcriptomics (ST) is a family of technologies that give you exactly that: spatially resolved gene expression